 “the power of pilgrimage and prayer to alter the course of our personal and collective lives.
 At the very least it is… an opportunity to immerse ourselves in an alternate vision of the world and to reforge our place within it.”

 In the cool crisp air of the plateau, I felt the way I inhabit the world changing.
 A week after we arrived home, I found out that Ian Baker had been detained in Greece since mid-June!
 It was big headlines in the Nepalese newspapers.
 He had not been able to leave the country for more than six weeks while Greece decided whether or not they would extradite him to Nepal.

 He had to wait for 70 pages of documents to arrive from Nepal, and then to be translated into Greek.
 When the decision was finally made, Greece exonerated him.

 In the end, I suppose we were destined to have the trip that we did.
 As much as I wanted to go to Kailash – and still do – I have to admit I am worried about the impact of a modern highway, abundant tourism and Chinese check posts in the region.
-Meanwhile, our trip to Kham was like traveling back in the 80’s – traveling on dirt roads, driving through rivers and streams, being somewhere remote, untravelled, unknown, wandering for endless hours following the wind…In his book “Heart of the World”, Ian says: “Pilgrimage implies – in part – a journey beyond the human impulse to control one’s experience and an openness to serendipity”.
+Meanwhile, our trip to Kham was like traveling back in the 80’s – driving in jeeps through rivers and streams, wandering for endless hours following the wind…In his book “Heart of the World”, Ian says: “Pilgrimage implies – in part – a journey beyond the human impulse to control one’s experience and an openness to serendipity”.

 He had no idea how serendipitous our journey would be.